 - Help to get services from other agencies

-- Help to decide what the person’s abilities & interests are
+- Help to decide what the individual's abilities & interests are

-- Support services (interpreters, notetakers, etc.) while a person goes to school
+- Support services (interpreters, notetakers, etc.) while an individual goes to school

 - Training and preparation for a job